Hey, good afternoon to you or good morning, depending on your time zone.

 Yeah, but the way the states are getting around it, it's very crafty.

-Take take anybody that that is a uh uh a major uh property developer, they're gonna be paying more property tax than these uh you know little small fry homeowners, such as in New London, Connecticut, and that's used to justify it.
+Well, they're not getting around it, but what they're saying and the way they're spinning it is that, well, you take a Costco or whatever, take anybody that is a major property developer, they're going to be paying more property tax than these little small fry homeowners such as in New London, Connecticut, and that's used to justify it.

 Well, the problem with that is that anybody's house can be more productive if it were turned into a Costco.

-And the the Constitution says public use.
+And the Constitution says public use.

-Yeah, but I suppose that benefits the public, but that's not private property rights because it's not public use, which is what the Constitution specifically says.
+I suppose that benefits the public, but that's not private property rights because it's not public use, which is what the Constitution specifically says.

-It's just the government choosing citizen A over citizen B, and that's not they're going to choose the most po politically influential group instead of poor people or people like Suzette Keelow, a nurse who's working three jobs to pay her housing payment there in New London, Connecticut, who's now being thrown out of her house to give to a convention center because that will improve the tax basis and allow the politicians to go spending more tax money.
+And of course, they're going to choose the most politically influential group instead of poor people or people like Suzette Kilo, a nurse who's working three jobs to pay her housing payment there in New London, Connecticut, who's now being thrown out of her house to give to a convention center because that will improve the tax basis and allow the politicians to go spending more tax money.

 They did in this case.

-They're finding against private property rights because if this court said that government has no right to take property from one person and give it to another, why ninety percent of the government would be fired tomorrow.
+They're finding against private property rights because if this court said that government has no right to take property from one person and give it to another, why 90% of the government would be fired tomorrow because that's what government does all the time in every facet of its operations.

-And so it's no wonder that that wealthy corporations figured out how to exploit government's power to take people's property for their own benefit.
+And so it's no wonder that wealthy corporations figured out how to exploit government's power to take people's property for their own benefit.

 Hang with me, Tim, because I have one more question for you.

-But first I must say I hope you liberals listen to this program, and I know you're there and you know who you are.
+But first, I must say, I hope you liberals listen to this program, and I know you're there, and you know who you are.

 I hope you're noting here two conservatives railing against big corporate interests.